 Problems with C-Qur and Other Hernia Mesh Products

-Absorbable mesh devices have been around for a while without any safety concerns or reports of adverse events.
-The permanent mesh devices like C-Qur and Johnson & Johnson’s Physiomesh, have been plagued by safety concerns and complaints.
+Absorbable mesh devices have been around for a while with no safety concerns or reports of adverse events.
+The permanent mesh devices, like C-Qur and Johnson & Johnson’s Physiomesh, have been plagued by safety concerns and complaints.

 The problems with Atrium’s C-Qur devices were primarily related to the design of the O3FA coating on the mesh and problems with the company’s manufacturing procedures.
-Soon after the C-Qur devices went on the market, reports began coming that patients were having severe allergic reactions to the O3FA coating.
-There were also reports of the O3FA becoming detached from the mesh after being implanted resulting in an immune response and degradation of the mesh.
-A 2012 study in the British
+Soon after the C-Qur devices went on the market, reports on patients having severe allergic reactions to the O3FA coating came out.
+There were also reports of the O3FA becoming detached from the mesh after being implanted, resulting in an immune response and degradation of the mesh.

-In addition to adverse event reports from doctors, Atrium was having serious problems with the manufacturing and packing of the C-Qur products.
+Besides adverse event reports from doctors, Atrium was having serious problems with the manufacturing and packing of the C-Qur products.
 In 2012 the FDA issued a warning letter to Atrium regarding sterilization and packaging issued with the C-Qur devices.
-The letter came in response to numerous complaints of infections and the tendency of the O3FA coating to There were even numerous reports of C-Qur devices with human hair found in the mesh.
+The letter came in response to many complaints of infections and the tendency of the O3FA coating.
+There were even many reports of C-Qur devices with human hair found in the mesh.
 Atrium ignored the FDA warnings and continued to manufacture and sell the C-Qur and other devices.
-Complaints continued to mount and in 2015 the FDA got an injunction and forced Atrium to temporarily halt production of C-Qur devices.
+Complaints continued to mount and in 2015 the FDA got an injunction and forced Atrium halt the production of C-Qur devices.

 Following the FDA recalls and an injunction, a stream of lawsuits starting coming in against Atrium based on injuries caused by the C-Qur mesh and patch products.
 In December 2016 the lawsuits in Federal Courts were consolidated into a Multidistrict Litigation (MDL) in the U.S. District Court for New Hampshire — In Re: Atrium Medical Corp.
 C-QUR Mesh Products Liability Litigation MDL No. 2753.
 The lawsuits contend that the C-Qur products were fundamentally unsafe and were put on the market without adequate testing.
 The C-Qur lawsuits assert several types of product liability claims against Atrium including: (a) defective design; (b) defective manufacture; (c) negligent failure to warn; and (d) consumer protection violations.

 The design defect claims are focused mainly on the issues with the fish oil coating on the C-Qur products.
-The O3FA coating had a tendency to degrade very quickly and would frequently separate from the plastic mesh after being implanted.
+The O3FA coating had a tendency to degrade quickly and would frequently separate from the plastic mesh after being implanted.
 In some plaintiffs, the O3FA coating caused life-threatening allergic reactions.
-The manufacturing defect claims relate to the various issue Atrium had with sterilization at its manufacturing plant which ultimately led to the injunction in 2015.
+The manufacturing defect claims relating to the various issues Atrium had with sterilization at its manufacturing plant which ultimately led to the injunction in 2015.

 In the MDL, attorneys for both sides outlined their scientific arguments at the “science day” on 10/27/17.
-Copies of the Science Day powerpoint presentations for the plaintiffs and for Atrium provide a good preview of what the contested issues will be in the case.
-Atrium’s defense team presented very little in the way of new studies or research demonstrating the safety of the O3FA coating.
-Instead, their primary defense appears to be that the adverse events experienced by the plaintiffs were the result of normal surgical complications or medical errors and not problems with the C-Qur products.
+Copies of the Science Day PowerPoint presentations for the plaintiffs and for Atrium provide a good preview of what the contested issues will be in the case.
+Atrium’s defense team presented very little in the way of recent studies or research showing the safety of the O3FA coating.
+Instead, their primary defense appears to be that the adverse events experienced by the plaintiffs resulted from normal surgical complications or medical errors and not problems with the C-Qur products.

 The first round of cases in the MDL are set for trial in October 2018.
 These have been pushed back to November 2019.
-The results in these initial cases will likely dictate the direction of the MDL going forward.
-The results of the initial “bellwether” cases will likely be used by both sides as a reference point for global settlement negotiations.
-The C-Qur MDL is comparatively small with only the results of the first group of cases are used.
+The results in these initial cases will probably dictate the direction of the MDL going forward.
+The results of the initial “bellwether” cases will probably be used by both sides as a reference point for global settlement negotiations.
+The C-Qur MDL is comparatively small, with only the results of the first group of cases are used.